William C. Hasbrouck: Life

-Hasbrouck was Trustee of Newburgh from 1835–1839, and lieutenant and later captain of a local militia at Newburgh called The Village Guard.
+Hasbrouck was Trustee of Newburgh from 1835 to 1839, and lieutenant and later captain of a local militia at Newburgh called The Village Guard.

 He was a Whig member from Orange County of the New York State Assembly, and was Speaker in 1847.
 In Newburgh, he practiced law with attorney James Taylor, operating under Hasbrouck & Taylor.
 They apprenticed many young men, including William Fullerton.

 William Hasbrouck was a descendant of the Hasbroucks who founded New Paltz, located in New York's Hudson Valley, in 1678.
 The Hasbroucks were Huguenots, Protestant followers of John Calvin who fled what is today Northern France and South Belgium who fled persecution by the ruling Catholics.
 The original settlement of their ancestors survives today as Historic Huguenot Street, a National Historic Landmark District.